usnistgov/feasst/dev/README.rst

 To Do List
 ================================================================================

+* implement gibbs ensemble
+* find a better way for two different classes to take from the same argument list and still maintain unused checks.
+* Make utils:lj,spce,etc derived classes of System ?
+* benchmark feasst vs simple hardcoded LJ simulations.
+Create benchmarking profile to compare among versions
 * ideal gas as the first tutorial/testcase
 * specify units in LMP data files?
 * fix dependency linkers required by clang/cmake on macOS but not g++ on ubuntu
 * consider optimization of Ewald: init ewald storage on particle types, precompute property index.
-* find a better way for two different classes to take from the same argument list and still maintain unused checks.
 * when selecting from cpdf, use lnp instead of p?
 * insert optimization: update cell list of sites when added, but of domain only when finalized.
-* Python interface cannot take a system pointer to modify system (e.g., perturb, in monte_carlo/tutorial/test_lj_model.py.bak
 * IF using argtype for custom object, considering single string constructors.
 E.g., for position in cylinder.h, use {"point0", "0 0 0"}
 * Python debug script: easy for user to run gdb/valgrind
 * Toggle more debug levels, and localized to certain files/plugins, etc